shopeyin/auto_django-project/README.md

 * Core Data (Entities, Attributes, Relationships)
 * Fetch & controlling the image using PILLOW library and sorl-thumbnail
 * Built API endpoint for other technologies to communicate with the web app using DJANGO REST FRAMEWORK
-* Authenticating users on the server using Token
+* Authenticating users on the server using Token Authentication
 * Restricting access with PERMISSIONS